 So-called red flag laws provide a tool for temporarily disarming legal gun owners who’ve become a clear and imminent danger to themselves or others.
 Research indicates they may help to reduce gun suicides and prevent mass shootings.
 While gun owners subject to extreme risk protection orders can get their firearms back after the orders expire, they’ve raised the hackles of hard-liners who’ve absorbed the gun lobby’s warnings of government “confiscation.”
 The National Rifle Association has opposed red flag bills when they allow for emergency gun seizures before the gun owner can appear before a court to contest it.

-The red flag legislation that passed in Virginia is relatively narrow, allowing only law enforcement officials or state attorneys to seek orders for temporarily removing firearms from at-risk people.
+The incoming red flag legislation in Virginia is relatively narrow, allowing only law enforcement officials or state attorneys to seek orders for temporarily removing firearms from at-risk people.
 A dozen of the 17 states where extreme risk protection orders are already in place also allow family members to request them.

 Efforts to stymie gun trafficking